 With marvelous weather year-round, there’s no need to take a rain check on any of the famed San Diego activities that make this town so special.
-To take advantage of the sunny days, we’ve compiled a list of unique things to do in San Diego that involve all things outdoors – from San Diego beaches to things to do in San Diego at night.
+We’ve compiled a list of unique things to do in San Diego – from San Diego beaches to things to do in San Diego at night.
 Whether you’re traveling with kids or coworkers, San Diego has a lot to offer for any interest.

 The waterfront is also one of the most beautiful places to walk at night in San Diego, both solo or with a special someone!
 Breathe in that fresh sea air before retreating to bed for a good night’s sleep.

 Visit the highlights at Balboa Park

 When you want to see a whole slew of highlights in one outing, where do you go?
 Balboa Park, of course!
 This San Diego landmark is essentially a one-stop-shop for things to do; you’ll find the San Diego Zoo, the San Diego Air & Space Museum, the Fleet Science Center, and more – in fact, there are 17 museums within the park!
 But for sun seekers, Balboa Park is one of the best things to do in San Diego alone or with a group of friends, thanks to its sprawling grassy areas and picturesque views.
 It’s the perfect place for a picnic or to curl up with a good book.
 It’s even a great place to get some exercise with running trails, a golf course, and a disc golf course!